-The Athens-Clarke County region is rich with conservation land, wilflife, and active citizens.
-Athens-Clarke County is home to over 200 bird species that rely on habitats often maintained by citizens living in this beautiful region.
+The Athens-Clarke County region is rich with conservation land, wildlife, and active citizens.
+Athens-Clarke County is home to over 200 bird species and other wildlife that rely on habitats often maintained by citizens living in this beautiful region.
 The goals of Oconee Rivers Audubon Society (ORAS) are to promote awareness and protection of the remarkable diversity of nature in our own backyards.
-The ORAS Conservation Grant program helps us support community members in the Athens area who are working towards the same goals as our organization.
+The ORAS Conservation Grant program helps us support community members, teachers and students in the Athens area who are working towards the same goals as our organization.

 The conservation grant program began in the fall of 2009.
 Since its creation, the ORAS Conservation Grant program has funded several scientific research projects, community service activities, education initiatives, and conservation projects in the Greater Athens-Clarke County area, and in other areas throughout Georgia.
 See below for application information and a list of past projects.

-* Fall 2016 Grant Application: ORAS is excited to announce that it will be accepting grant applications beginning on Thursday, September 1.
+* Fall 2021 Grant Application: ORAS is excited to announce that it will be accepting grant applications for the fall gran cycle beginning on September 1st!

 Application & Instructions: Applicants wishing to be considered for this grant award must complete the following steps: